- QEST 2020 will be held fully online

 - Application: describes a novel application, and compares with previous results.

-- Tools: should motivate the development of the new tools and the formalisms they support, with a focus on the software architecture and practical capabilities.
+- Tool: should motivate the development of the new tools and the formalisms they support, with a focus on the software architecture and practical capabilities.

 - Tool demonstration: describe a relevant tool, as well as its features, evaluation, or any other information that may demonstrate the merits of the tool.

 Authors should consult Springer’s authors’ guidelines and use Springer’s LaTeX templates for the preparation of their papers.
 Submitted full papers must not exceed 16 pages excluding references.
-Short papers (i.e. tool demonstrations and extended poster abstracts) must not exceed 4 pages, also excluding references.
+Short papers (including tool demonstrations) must not exceed 4 pages, also excluding references.
 Papers must be unpublished and not be submitted for publication elsewhere.

-Authors of tool papers (both regular and demonstration) must make their tools and input data available to reviewers; reproducibility of results will be taken into account during the evaluation process, and the conference will include a demo session.
+Authors of tool papers (both regular and demonstration) must make their tools and input data available to reviewers; reproducibility of results will be taken into account during the evaluation process, and the conference will include the possibility of a remote demo session or online interaction with the authors.
 Authors should present use cases, distinctive features, and computational/memory requirements through motivating examples.
 Theoretical background need not be presented in tool demonstration papers.
-If accepted after peer-review, the authors may choose to have the extended poster abstract (4 pages long) included in the proceedings.
-Tools full papers (16 pages long) must describe substantial improvements if they present new versons of existing tools.
+If accepted after peer-review, the authors may choose to have a short description (4 pages long) included in the proceedings.
+Tools full papers (16 pages long) must describe substantial improvements if they present new versions of existing tools.